ChrisWhealy/geonames_hana/README.md

 This will return the JSON Object whose key exactly matches `<key-value>`, or an empty list.

-For example, the URL `https://<hostname>/api/v1/languages/deu` will return the single row from the `languages` table that has teh key `deu`:
+For example, the URL `https://<hostname>/api/v1/languages/deu` will return the single row from the `languages` table that has the key `deu`:

 ```json
 [